Saving Land. For Everyone. Forever.

 Conserving Land

 Since 1993, the Santa Fe Conservation Trust has partnered with many landowners to protect their properties in perpetuity.
-The Santa Fe Conservation Trust currently owns two fee properties and holds 96 conservation easements protecting over 42,000 acres, and we own 4 fee title properties totaling over 900 acres, in Santa Fe, San Miguel and Rio Arriba counties.
+The Santa Fe Conservation Trust currently holds 111 conservation easements protecting over 46,000 acres, and we own 4 fee title properties totaling over 900 acres, in Santa Fe, San Miguel and Rio Arriba counties.
 We monitor these beautiful, protected lands annually, in perpetuity, ensuring they increase in value to society over time as growth comes to the Land of Enchantment.

 Trails